USS Allendale: History

 Allendale was of the VC2-S-AP5 Victory ship design type and was named for Allendale County, South Carolina.
-She was laid down under a Maritime Commission contract (MCV hull 43) on 1 July 1944 at Wilmington, California, by the California Shipbuilding Corp.; launched on 9 September 1944; sponsored by Mrs. Frank Hill; acquired by the Navy on 21 November 1944; and placed in commission on 22 November 1944 at San Pedro, California.
+She was laid down under a United States Maritime Commission contract (MCV hull 43) on 1 July 1944 at Wilmington, Los Angeles, by the California Shipbuilding Corp.; launched on 9 September 1944; sponsored by Mrs. Frank Hill; acquired by the Navy on 21 November 1944; and placed in commission on 22 November 1944 at San Pedro, Los Angeles.

 The new attack transport was assigned to Transport Division 57, Transport Squadron 19, Pacific Fleet.
 She held a series of training exercises along the California coast before sailing for Hawaii early in January 1945.
 The vessel reached Pearl Harbor on the 10th and commenced a series of training exercises in the local operating area which lasted into late March.
 After taking on troops and cargo, she set sail on 22 March for the Philippine Islands; stopped en route at Eniwetok, Ulithi, and Kossol Roads, Palau Islands; and reached Leyte on 16 March.

 There, Allendale began preparations for the upcoming Ryūkyū invasion.
 She sortied on the 27th with Task Unit 51.13.24, arrived in the outer transport area on 1 April, and began lowering her boats early that morning.
 In spite of frequent Japanese air harassment, all her cargo had been successfully discharged by the 9th.
 That day, Allendale shaped a course for Saipan and reached that island on 13 April.
 Two days later, she got underway for Pearl Harbor and ultimately sailed on to San Francisco, California.

 Reaching the west coast on 5 May, the transport began loading equipment, troops, and supplies earmarked for bases on Leyte.
 She got underway on 17 May and made port calls at Pearl Harbor, Eniwetok, and Ulithi before reaching San Pedro Bay on 10 June.
 The ship discharged her passengers and cargo and, on the 19th, sailed for New Guinea.